Moshi Monsters

-Moshi Monsters was a British web browser massively multiplayer online role-playing game (MMORPG) aimed at children aged 6–12, with over 80 million registered users in 150 territories worldwide.
-Users could choose from one of six virtual pet monsters (Katsuma, Poppet, Furi, Zommer, Luvli, and Diavlo) they could create, name and nurture.
-Once their pet had been customized, players could navigate their way around Monstro City, take daily puzzle challenges to earn 'Rox' (a virtual currency), play games, personalize their room and communicate with other users in a safe environment, although this has been disputed.
+Moshi Monsters was a British children's web browser massively multiplayer online role-playing game (MMORPG) aimed at children aged 6–12, with over 80 million registered users in 150 territories worldwide.
+Users could choose from one of six virtual pet monsters (Katsuma, Poppet, Diavlo, Luvli, Furi, and Zommer) they could create, name and nurture.
+Once their pet had been customized, players could navigate their way around Monstro City, take daily puzzle challenges to earn 'Rox' (a virtual currency), play games, personalize their room and communicate with other users in a safe environment.

-The servers for the game were officially closed on December 13, 2019, due to the game requiring Adobe Flash Player, which ended support on 31 December 2020.
+The servers for the game were officially closed on 13 December 2019, due to the game requiring Adobe Flash Player, which ended support on 31 December 2020.
+The characters were reused in Moshi, a sleep app also aimed at children.

-Mind Candy continues to actively use the "Moshi" intellectual property in the mobile app Moshi, an app featuring bedtime stories and guided mindfulness meditations aimed at children.
+In 2025, Mind Candy announced that Moshi Monsters would be relaunched as a mobile game in 2027.

 History

 The game was created in late 2007 by Michael Acton Smith, and developed in 2008 by entertainment company Mind Candy and officially launched in April 2008.
 As of December 2009, there were at least 10 million players registered.
 In March 2010, Mind Candy announced that there were 15 million users and by September 2010, that number had surpassed 25 million.
 In June 2011, it was announced that there were 50 million users.
-On 13 November 2019, it was announced that Moshi Monsters would be closing down on 13 December 2019, due to the end of support for Adobe Flash Player.